-The first thing to say about the POWER\CL module is that - being based on the CL\UTILS revision 4H - it extensively uses routines and functions from the Page#4 Library.
-Make sure the Library#4 revision "L" (or higher) is installed on your system or things can go south.
+The first thing to say about the PWRCL_EXT module is that - like the POWER_CL and previous CL_UTILS revisions - it extensively uses routines and functions from the Page#4 Library.
+Make sure the Library#4 revision "M" (or higher) is installed on your system or things can go south.
 Refer to the Page#4 Library documentation to properly configure the Library#4 before you start using it.

-Plugging the Library#4 on the CL is done using YPOKE to directly write its image location in the MMU register for page#4.
-Assuming the library image is loaded at location 0x83F in sRAM, the syntax is:
+Plugging the Library#4 on the CL can be done using YPOKE to directly write its image location in the MMU register for page#4.
+For example, assuming the library image is loaded at location 0x83F in sRAM, the syntax would be: